The president clearly enjoys needling the nation’s most populous state.

 Learn more about California’s endemic wildfire problem here.

-In one of his opening broadsides against the Golden State, Trump denounced California as “out of control” for its “sanctuary state” policy on immigration — and again, as he occasionally does when he and California are at odds, he threatened to pull the state’s federal funding.
+In one of his opening broadsides against the Golden State just weeks after his inauguration, Trump denounced California as “out of control” for its “sanctuary state” policy on immigration.
+And again, as he occasionally does when he and California are at odds, he threatened to pull the state’s federal funding.
 The threat was soon followed by an executive order to cut specified federal crime-fighting grants to the state.
 Then came the lawsuit: In March 2018, the U.S. Justice Department sued California to invalidate three state laws that make it harder for federal immigration agents to arrest and detain suspected undocumented immigrants.

 - Restrict state and local police from cooperating with federal immigration agents